abatabyal/Nonlinear-Regression-with-Neural-Networks/README.md

 # Nonlinear-Regression-with-Neural-Networks
 Implementation of Nonlinear-Regression-with-Neural-Networks.
 The algorithm was implemented in ipython and with contribution from Professsor Charles Anderson, CSU.
+It was used to predict the concentration of NO2 in data set No2 which comes from the Datasets page of WEKA, a collection of machine learning algorithms and data hosted at the University of Waikato in New Zealand.